How a Fuel Filter Differs from a Fuel Water Separator

 Can I replace a fuel filter with a fuel water separator?

 While both serve protective purposes for your engine, they are different things altogether.
-The purpose of a fuel water separator is to extract the water from the fuel, while that of a fuel filter is to polish off the dirt, rust, and other debris.
+The purpose of a fuel water separator is to extract the water from the fuel, while that of a fuel filter is to remove dirt, rust, and other debris.
+In addition to these two components, water in fuel additives can be used to prevent water from entering the fuel system in the first place, offering an extra layer of protection..
 In many cases, both are fitted into a fuel system to create comprehensive protection.
 Attempting to catch these contaminants with only a fuel water separator, and not one engineered as a fuel filter, may very well leave your engine defenseless with large repair costs looming.
 It’s always better to install them in combination so that all fuel contaminants will find no space in your engine’s operating system.

 How will I know if I need to replace either my fuel filter or the fuel water separator?